 To update via tar archive, follow the tar archive installation procedures.
 (Procedures to install and update with the tar archive are the same.)

-The package name for the New Relic for PHP agent is
+The package name for New Relic's PHP agent is

-Although the name references PHP 5, this package works for all supported PHP versions, including PHP 7 versions.
+Although the package name references PHP 5, this package works for all supported PHP versions.

 To update the PHP agent: